 The legislation governing the operation of the Scottish GAAR is at first glance self-explanatory and straightforward, but the apparent lack of complexity means that the rules have broad application.
 Commentary on the practical implications of the rules is set out below.
 Revenue Scotland guidance is also given greater importance by the legislation, and key points from the guidance are also outlined below.

-The purpose of the Scottish GAAR is to counter tax advantages arising in respect
+The purpose of the Scottish GAAR is to counter tax advantages arising in respect of devolved taxes from tax avoidance

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.